 CFA2 is monovariant in the heap.
 It can be easily extended with call-strings polyvariance, like k-CFA, to produce a family of analyses CFA2.0, CFA2.1 and so on.
 Then, any instance of CFA2.k would be strictly more precise than the corresponding instance of k-CFA.
-Another possibility is to add contours in the style of Agesen [25] or Wright and Jagannathan [9].
+Another possibility is to add contours in the style of Agesen [26] or Wright and Jagannathan [9].
 Note that CFA2 already has most of the above polyvariance "accidentally", because of the stack lookups.

 We believe that pushdown models are a better tool for higher-order flow analysis than control-flow graphs, and are working on providing more empirical support to this thesis.
-We plan to use CFA2 for environment analysis and stack-related optimizations.
+We plan to use CFA2 for environment analysis and stackrelated optimizations.
 We also plan to add support for call/cc in CFA2.

 Acknowledgements.
-We would like to thank Will Clinger and Felix Klock for their help with Twobit, and Manuel Fähndrich and Naoki Kobayashi for clarifications regarding their work.
-Comments from Bryan Chadwick, Matthias Felleisen, Felix Klock, Aaron Turon and the anonymous referees of ESOP 2010 greatly improved the presentation of the material.
+Thanks to Will Clinger and Felix Klock for help with Twobit, and to Manuel Fähndrich and Naoki Kobayashi for clarifications on their work.
+Comments from Bryan Chadwick, Matthias Felleisen, Felix Klock, Aaron Turon and the anonymous referees greatly improved the paper.